bodrick/awesome/README.md

 *   [caddyserver/caddy](https://github.com/caddyserver/caddy) - Fast and extensible multi-platform HTTP/1-2-3 web server with automatic HTTPS
 *   [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
 *   [bitmagnet-io/bitmagnet](https://github.com/bitmagnet-io/bitmagnet) - A self-hosted BitTorrent indexer, DHT crawler, content classifier and torrent search engine with web UI, GraphQL API and Servarr stack integration.
-*   [1dustindavis/gorilla](https://github.com/1dustindavis/gorilla) - Munki-like Application Management for Windows
+*   [1dustindavis/gorilla](https://github.com/1dustindavis/gorilla) - Munki-like Windows App Management
 *   [smallstep/certificates](https://github.com/smallstep/certificates) - 🛡️ A private certificate authority (X.509 & SSH) & ACME server for secure automated certificate management, so you can use TLS everywhere & SSO for SSH.
 *   [ndbeals/winssh-pageant](https://github.com/ndbeals/winssh-pageant) - Bridge to Windows OpenSSH agent from Pageant.
 This means the openssh agent has the keys and this proxies pageant requests to it.
 *   [restic/restic](https://github.com/restic/restic) - Fast, secure, efficient backup program